manveloff/warp/readme.md

       WARP\providers\Gates::class,
     ]

+  5. Uncomment this string in 'providers' in 'config/app.php' of your project:

+    "providers" => [
+      ...
+      App\Providers\BroadcastServiceProvider::class,
+      ...
+    ]

-  5. Invoke this commands in terminal at your project root:
+  6. Invoke this commands in terminal at your project root:

     composer dump-autoload    // will have updated composer class autoloader artisan warp:install      // will have performed several install processes

+  7. Invoke this command in terminal at your project root to run the package migrations:

+    artisan migrate --path=vendor/warpcomplex/warp/app/other/migrations/

+  8. Replace 'model' value in 'users' in 'providers' in 'config/auth.php' with

+    'WARP\models\Users::class'

 Step-by-step uninstallation instruction
 ---------------------------------------